Five-Percent Nation: Social and political influence

-In 1967, shortly after Allah and Justice started holding classes at the Street Academy, Civil Rights leader Bayard Rustin and Massachusetts Senator Edward Brooke visited Father Allah at the Academy.
-In an article titled "The Five Percenters", published in The New Amsterdam News, Rustin wroteWe might all applaud the Street Academy as one of the most constructive contributions to the maintenance of stability in the Harlem Community, as well as creating an effective instrument for the rehabilitation of young men who might otherwise have no choice but the streets. ...
+In 1967, shortly after Clarence and Justice started holding classes at the Street Academy, Civil Rights leader Bayard Rustin and Massachusetts Senator Edward Brooke visited Father Allah at the academy.
+In an article titled "The Five Percenters", published in The New Amsterdam News, Rustin wrote:

+We might all applaud the Street Academy as one of the most constructive contributions to the maintenance of stability in the Harlem Community, as well as creating an effective instrument for the rehabilitation of young men who might otherwise have no choice but the streets. [...]
 Besides their academic and social activities, the Five Percenters told me that they pursue a spiritual ideal of "helping others discover a true knowledge of themselves."
 They said they are "neither anti-white nor pro-black."

-Allah the Father stated that he was "neither pro-black nor anti-white".
-In his "National Statement" given at Brookdale College in Monmouth County, New Jersey, in 1998, Dumar Wa'de Allah, National Spokesman for the NGE, stated "we are not anti-white, nor pro-black.
-In fact, we have white Five Percenters."
-NGE websites and articles state, "We as a collective are not anti-white nor pro-black.
-We are pro-righteous and anti-devilishment."
+Leaders have described the group as "neither pro-black nor anti-white."
+Unlike the NOI, membership is not restricted on the basis of race.
 There have been from the organization's inception Five Percenters of various ethnicities.
-The most well-known white Five Percenter is John Michael Kennedy, who met Allah in 1965.
+The most well-known white Five Percenter is John Michael Kennedy, who met Clarence in 1965.
 Allah proclaimed Kennedy a "righteous man" and renamed him Azreal.
 Michael M. Knight's The Five Percenters includes a photo of a gathering of Five Percenters that includes Barkim, who Knight describes as "one of the earliest white Five Percenters" and his siblings.
 Knight's book includes two photos of Allah with Gottehrer, who Allah called "Moses".